AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-data-sync.md

 # Synchronize data

 You can synchronize tables from Microsoft Dynamics 365 to Campaign and Campaign marketing metrics to Microsoft Dynamics 365.
+Synchronization is executed through three dedicated technical workflows: **Dynamics 365 to Adobe Campaign**, **Adobe Campaign to Dynamics 365**, **Opt-In/Out**.
+Refer to this section to [learn more](../../integrating/using/d365-acs-self-service-app-workflows.md).

 >[!IMPORTANT]
 >You need to stop/start the **[!UICONTROL Dynamics 365 to Campaign]** workflow to have your changes taken into account.
 [Learn more](../../integrating/using/d365-acs-self-service-app-workflows.md)